VirtuslabWorkshops/terraform-workshop/labs/Lab00.md

    and follow instructions on screen.

    > Use browser in incognito mode to avoid conflict with current sessions you may have.

+## Takeaways

+- tools have own lifecycle and maintaining versions across entire organization can be difficult, remote environment provides everyone same working configuration and enforces standards